AdobeDocs/journey-optimizer-learn.en/help/tutorial-configure-a-training-sandbox/introduction-and-pre-requisites.md

 5. Download the required data:

-   1. Download the [[!DNK luma-data.zip file]](/help/challenges/assets/luma-data.zip) file, which contains all files required for this tutorial.
+   1. Download the [[!DNL luma-data.zip file]](/help/challenges/assets/luma-data.zip) file, which contains all files required for this tutorial.
    2. From your downloads folder, move the `luma-data.zip` file to the desired location on your computer, and unzip it.
    3. There should be three JSON files:
       * luma-crm.json